Welcome to Athens port guide!

 Check out Monastiraki tours and activities

-- Syntagma Square – The most famous square in Athens facing Ermou Street (the main shopping street) on one side, and the Hellenic Parliament and the Tomb of the Unknown Soldier (The Changing of the Guards every day at 11 am is an interesting sight) on the opposite side.
+The iconic Syntagma Square is the central square in Athens facing Ermou Street (the main shopping street) on one side, and the Hellenic Parliament and the Tomb of the Unknown Soldier (The Changing of the Guards every day at 11 am is an interesting sight) on the opposite side.

 Explore Athens bike tours and activities